Air Force Wounded Warrior (AFW2) Program

 At this point you should have received, or are about to receive, the results of your Physical Evaluation Board (PEB).
 The items listed below are some vital information to help you make the transition as smooth as possible.
 Remember, you are not alone in this.
 The AFW2 team is here to help you make the transition and walk you through what you will need to be successful.

 If you have been receiving ongoing behavioral health care, you may want to check out the in-Transition Program, which can help you while you are transitioning.
 The program provides support to service members who recently received or are receiving behavioral health care and are separating from active duty or otherwise are transitioning care to the DVA or TRICARE network.
 Also, Reserve component service members being activated who recently received or are receiving behavioral health care and must transition DVA care to an MTF or TRICARE network.
 This is a free, Department of Defense program, and is set up to coach, empower and connect service members during medical transitions.
 Bottom line, they can help if you are running into any road blocks while you are transiting.
-Review the
+Review the in-Transition Fact Sheet.

 While you are preparing for transition, the Empowerment in Transition team is here to help.
 In addition to services located at your local Airman & Family Readiness Center, our team is here to provide support with resume writing and preparation, interviewing skills and overall job search assistance.
 Additionally, remember one of the best websites to utilize for federal employment worldwide is: